TazmiDev/dirsearch_fork/README.md

 # dirsearch_fork
-This is Dirsearch fork.
+This is Dirsearch fork.\n

-Added some fuzz dictionaries.
+Added some fuzz dictionaries.\n

 Thank you.